Is Belize Safe To Visit? 2024 Update From Someone Who Lives Here

 7. Don’t leave phones or anything valuable out the deck or balcony – if someone is riding by on a bike, it’s just easy to snatch.
 It can happen.

-8. Stay away from drugs and drug dealers – again…seems obvious but when you are on vacation and had a rum punch or two… The guys who offer to sell you weed may seem super cool – and he probably is…but let me be a bit judgemental here.
+9. Stay away from drugs and drug dealers – What’s the saying?
+If you go looking for trouble, you are probably going to find it.
+It may seem obvious but when you are on vacation and had a rum punch or two… The guys who offer to sell you weed may seem super cool – and he probably is…let me be a bit judgemental here.
 Here I go: the guy who is selling you drugs probably doesn’t have your well-being as his #1 priority (I’m going to say DITTO for anyone that offers you sex for money or favors – male or female.)
 He might not be the person you want to take back to your room for popcorn and a movie.

-13. Take the Bus During the Day – and keep an eye on your bag.
-I feel very safe taking the bus on the mainland (I have never encountered any scary situation – at all) but I’d also keep my bags close/where you can see them.
-Don’t load it on the back of the bus and then sit upfront.
+14. Take the Bus During the Day – and watch your bag.
+I feel very safe taking the bus on the mainland (I have never encountered any scary situation – at all), but I’d also keep my bags close/where you can see them.
+Don’t load it on the back of the bus and then sit in front.
 It’s just good sense.
 (Here are some other tips about taking The Bus in Belize)

-14. Never Drink and Drive or Drive Recklessly – But on Ambergris Caye or Placencia…it’s just a golf cart?
+15. Never Drink and Drive or Drive Recklessly – But on Ambergris Caye or Placencia…it’s just a golf cart?
+Right?
+They are toys.
 NO!
 Golf carts can go 25-30 mph and tip over more easily than you might think.
 Especially if you are drinking.
-You are on the road with trucks, speeding taxis, kids and dogs crossing the street.
-Falling off a golf cart going 25 mph can scrape you up, it can also paralyze you – let’s not even talk about you hitting another person.
-You also need to remember that you are not insured – THE GOLF CART IS NOT INSURED.
+You are sharing the road with trucks, speeding taxis, kids, and dogs crossing the street.
+Falling off a golf cart going 25 mph can scrape you up; it can also paralyze you – let’s not even talk about you hitting another person.
+You must also remember that you are not insured – THE GOLF CART IS NOT INSURED.
 Even a fender bender is going to cost you.
 Don’t drink and drive.

 A Few Other General Safety Types